rossconf/rossconf.io/README.md

     bundle exec middleman build --verbose

-This will (re)build the site into `./build` and stop in case it encounters an error.
+This will (re)build the site into `docs/` (and stop in case it encounters an error).

+Make a commit of the build; that's where GitHub pages expects the result of the build to reside.
+Clearly your not committing to our `main` branch, but in your feature branch, right?
-Make a commit of the build; that's how GitHub pages picks up the new version and makes it available for all the internet to consume.
+Once you merge your changes, GH-Pages will deploy the new state in `main` and makes it available for all the internet to consume.

 ## Data